Ask the expert: ‘Help! I haven’t worked since I graduated in 2015’

 Dear Lorna,

 I am emailing in regards to getting into employment in social work.
 I have a BA (Hons) degree in social work.
-I graduated in 2015 and have not been in practise.
-Would you be able to advise me on how I can get into the profession considering I haven’t worked and have had a long break.
+I graduated in 2015 and have not been in practice.
+Would you be able to advise me on how I can get into the profession considering I haven’t worked and have had a long break?
 Any help would be much appreciated.

 Kind Regards